Linguistics job and career overview

 - Government and national security work.
 The FBI, CIA, NSA, and State Department hire speakers of strategically important languages, as well as computational linguists.
 So do defense contractors such as SAIC, MEP, L-3, Booz Allen, etc.

 - Peace Corps.
-Some universities count Peace Corps service towards a Masters’ degree in Linguistics or TESOL.
-Peace Corps volunteers often build language skills, which can lead to a career as a language specialist.
-Two of our faculty (Dr.s Fender and Lord) are returned Peace Corps volunteers.
+Volunteers for the Peace Corps often build language skills, which can lead to a career as a language specialist.
+Two of our faculty, (Dr. Fender and professor emeritus Dr. Lord) are returned Peace Corps volunteers.

 - Law.
 Linguistics is an excellent preparation for law school.
 Legal cases often turn on the exact interpretation of language in statutes or contracts.
 Forensic linguists analyze language in crime cases (for example, anonymous communications).

 - Localization (L10N): developing and testing country-specific versions of software, for companies like Blizzard Entertainment.
 Localization work requires strong foreign language skills, cultural knowledge, and computer skills.
-Browse specialized job boards for details.
+Browse specialized job boards such as GALA, MultiLingual, and Lion People for details.

 - Marketing.
 Companies such as Lexicon Branding, Strategic Name Development, Nomen, and Igor use linguistics to create brand or product names, and test how these work across different languages.
 You can read a description of the process here.
 Linguists can also work on market research, international marketing, and other aspects of corporate communications.